 Before the day

-- find out where the interview is being held and how you will get there – a practice run is useful.
-Take a map if you don’t know the area and allow time for travelling
+- find out where the interview is being held and how you will get there – a practice run is useful and allow time for travelling

 - find out about the organisation – the internet can help